-The area programs currently offered are medieval/Renaissance studies and modern studies.
+The area programs currently offered are Medieval/Renaissance studies and Modern Studies.
 These programs are very demanding and may require more credits than the regular English major.
 Students should apply to them no later than the end of their second year.
-A full description of each programs requirements and the names of their current directors may be found in the handbook Undergraduate Study in English.
+A full description of each programs requirements and the names of their current directors may be found in English: A Handbook for Majors.

 The Area Program in Poetry Writing

 The Area Program in Poetry Writing allows talented undergraduate writers to pursue serious study of the craft of poetry writing within the contexts of the English major and of an interdisciplinary curriculum individually tailored to nurture and inspire each student’s particular work and developing aesthetic.
 The program is a two-year course of study; students apply in the spring semester of their second year.
 Along with declaring an English major, students must take 30 credits of courses in English, including ENGL 383 and either ENGL 381 or 382; 12 credits of upper-level (300 or above) poetry writing courses or independent studies; two poetry writing area program seminars (ENPW 482); and either Shakespeare or one pre-1800 course in English at the 300-level or above.
 A poetics course is recommended as well, when offered.
 The student may also (but is not required to) apply to the Distinguished Majors Program in English and submit a thesis for honors.